dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

    5.4.
 In browser, open: http://localhost:8888/.
 The webpage (of your Flask web app) should appear.

    5.5.
+Cleaning up.
 Stop and remove the container created in step 5.3.
+Remove the network created in step 5.2.

 <br>